bdecon/econ_data/bd_CPS/README.md

 * RHRWAGE - Real hourly wage - Available in ORG quartersample, this converts weekly pay to hourly where possible and then adjusts the wage using the not-seasonally-adjusted regional CPI (Northeast, Midwest, South, West).
 * RWKWAGE - Real weekly wage - Same as above, except the weekly pay (therefore factoring in hours worked).
 * INDGRP - Industry group of first job - Consistent industry groups for first job: Construction and mining (also includes agriculture and the like), Manufacturing, Trade, transportation, and utilties, Finance and business services (also includes Information and the like), Leisure and hospitality, and Public administration.
 See bd_CPS_reader.ipynb for mapping.
-* UNTYPE - type of unemployment: job loser, job leaver, new entrant, or re-entrant.
+* UNEMPTYPE - type of unemployment: job loser, job leaver, new entrant, or re-entrant.
+* UNEMPDUR - duration of unemployment, in weeks.
+* VETERAN - binary variable equal to 1 if served active duty armed forces.
+* CERT - has a professional certification.
 * STATE - converstion of state FIPS code to two letter state abbreviation.
 * EDUC - Highest level of education obtained - Maps the educational categories to five groups: Less than high school, High school, Some college, Bachelor degree, Advanced degree.
 * WBHAO - race/ethnic group - Each observation is mapped to one of five racial/ethnic groups: White, Black, Hispanic, Asian, and Other.
 White is white non-Hispanic only, black is any black non-Hispanic, Asian is any Asian but not black and non-Hispanic, Other is Native American, Native Hawaiian, Pacific Islander, and other groups.
 Hispanic is someone of Hispanic ethncity of any race.